Breakout and Pullback Strategies

 For example, on AMD’s 5-minute chart during a breakout-pullback sequence: at 10:05 AM, the breakout candle shows volume of 2.8 million shares as price breaches the VB level at $142.10.
 At 10:30 AM, the pullback candle shows volume of only 1.1 million shares as price retraces to $142.80.
 At 10:35 AM, the bounce candle shows volume surging to 2.3 million shares as price rebounds to $143.40 and resumes upward movement.
 This volume sequence confirms the pattern is valid and the bounce has strong support from real buyers.

-The volume surge on the bounce is your critical confirmation signal that tells you buyers are stepping in aggressively at the support level.
-This isn’t weak buying or tentative entry, it’s aggressive accumulation by participants who recognize the opportunity.
-When you see bounce volume approaching or exceeding initial breakout volume, you can enter with confidence that institutional money is participating in the move and follow-through is highly probable.
+The volume surge on the bounce is your critical confirmation signal that buyers are stepping in aggressively at the support level.
+This isn’t weak or tentative buying, it’s aggressive accumulation by participants who recognize the opportunity.
+When bounce volume approaches or exceeds initial breakout volume, you can enter with confidence that institutional money is participating and follow-through is highly probable.

 Red Flag: No Volume on Bounce

 If the bounce occurs on volume below the recent average or significantly below the initial breakout volume, it’s likely a dead-cat bounce rather than genuine support.
-The lack of volume indicates the bounce is weak and not attracting real buyers.
-This is probably just short covering or retail traders trying to catch a falling knife without institutional participation.
+The lack of volume indicates the bounce is weak and not attracting real buyers, probably just short covering or retail traders catching a falling knife without institutional participation.
 The breakout is failing and price will likely continue dropping rather than resuming the upward move.
-Do not enter pullback trades when bounce volume is weak, regardless of how bullish the price pattern looks, because without volume the move has no fuel and will likely fail quickly after you enter.
+Do not enter pullback trades when bounce volume is weak, regardless of how bullish the price pattern looks.
+Without volume the move has no fuel and will likely fail quickly after you enter.

 Targets: Original VB Target or New High

 You have two approaches for setting profit targets on breakout-pullback trades, and the choice depends on how strong the initial breakout move was and your trading style.
-Both approaches are valid and can be profitable when applied appropriately.
-Understanding when to use each approach helps you capture appropriate profit for each setup’s specific characteristics.
+Both are valid and can be profitable when applied appropriately.
 Conservative traders should default to the original VB target, while aggressive traders can consider new high or measured move targets when conditions support them.

 Option 1: Original VB Target

 Use the target price from the initial VB signal that appeared on the Scanner.
 If the Scanner showed $151.60 as the target for NVDA when the signal first triggered, that remains your exit target regardless of how price moved during the pullback.
-This approach is the safest and most statistically sound because the VB system has already calculated a target based on 450 days of historical data showing where similar breakouts typically reach before reversing.
-You’re not guessing or hoping, you’re using statistical probabilities derived from extensive backtesting.
+This approach is the safest and most statistically sound because the VB system has already calculated a target based on the symbol’s volatility profile, reflecting where similar breakouts typically reach before reversing.
+You’re using statistical probabilities derived from extensive backtesting rather than guessing.
 The target has proven reliability and represents a realistic profit objective that’s neither too conservative nor too aggressive.

 Option 2: New High or Measured Move

-If the initial breakout pushed significantly higher before pulling back, you can use the new high reached as your target or even extend beyond it using a measured move calculation.
-This aggressive approach works when the initial breakout move was strong and covered 70% or more of the distance to the original VB target, indicating exceptional momentum that may continue beyond normal statistical targets.
-You’re recognizing that this particular setup is showing above-average strength and adjusting targets accordingly to capture the full potential.
+If the initial breakout pushed significantly higher before pulling back, you can use the new high reached as your target or extend beyond it using a measured move calculation.
+This aggressive approach works when the initial breakout covered 70% or more of the distance to the original VB target, indicating exceptional momentum that may continue beyond normal statistical targets.
+You’re recognizing that this setup is showing above-average strength and adjusting targets to capture the full potential.

 For example, consider a trade where VB entry was $147.20, the intraday high reached $149.50 before pulling back, and your pullback entry occurs at $148.10.
 The original VB target was $151.60, but given the strong initial move to $149.50, you could target $149.50 as a first target or extend to $150.80 by adding the initial move distance ($149.50 – $147.20 = $2.30) to the new high.
 This measured move approach assumes the momentum continues and produces a move of similar magnitude from your entry point.
 Use this aggressive targeting only when the initial breakout was very strong and momentum is clearly exceptional, not on every breakout-pullback trade.